der-grosse/r6-strats/README.md

 - scroll bars when zoomed in
 - make notes / upload screenshots for specific assets
 - add bombsite indicator
+- arrow keys for fine adjustment of selected elements

 ### Strat View